kuzudb/kuzu-docs/src/content/docs/system-requirements.md

 ## Python

 Kùzu's Python API wheel has been pre-compiled for **CPython 3.7 to 3.11**.
 For macOS, the OS compatibility is the same as the pre-compiled CLI, C and C++ API (i.e. macOS >= 11.0).
-For Linux, the pre-compiled wheels for x86-64 follows `manylinux2014_x86_64` standard; the pre-compiled wheels for aarch64 follows `manylinux_2_28_aarch64` standard.
+For Linux, the pre-compiled wheels follows `manylinux_2_28` standard for both x86-64 and aarch64 architecture.
 Please refer to this [link for more information on manylinux](https://github.com/pypa/manylinux).
 For Windows, the OS compatibility is the same as the pre-compiled CLI and C++ API (i.e. Windows 10 and 11).

 ## Node.js